Pure semisimplicity conjecture and Artin problem for dimension sequences: Conjecture A and partial results

-Proposition~\ref{p:speccases} gives us the existence of tight embeddings for $n<5$.
-As a~special case, using Theorem~\ref{t:tight}, we obtain a division ring extension $G\subseteq F$ where ${}_GF_F$ has the right dimension sequence $(1,2,2,2,1,4)$.
-In particular, $R_F$ is an example of a~hereditary artinian ring of non-crystallographic Coxeter type $I_2(6)$ (for explanation, see \cite[Page~393]{R}) as opposed to the crystallographic Coxeter type $G_2$ represented for instance by the triangular matrix algebra $ $ which has also precisely $6$ indecomposable modules up to isomorphism.
+In particular, $R_F$ corresponding to the extension from Corollary~\ref{c:122214} is an example of a~hereditary artinian ring of non-crystallographic Coxeter type $I_2(6)$ (for explanation, see \cite[Page~393]{R}) as opposed to the crystallographic Coxeter type~$G_2$ represented, for instance, by the triangular matrix algebra $ $ which has also precisely $6$ indecomposable modules up to isomorphism.
 The existence of tight embeddings for $n\geq 5$ remains open; see also \cite[Problem~2.10]{Si}.

 \begin{rem} The proof of Proposition~\ref{p:speccases} above relies heavily on the ingenious tools developed by Aidan Schofield in 1980s.
 At that time, he did not succeed in generalizing them further, so that they would be applicable for other cases too (the first one on hand is $n = 5$ and $a = 3$).
 It seems like a good idea to search for an as elementary as possible (although tedious, perhaps) proof of Conjecture A for $a = 1,2$.
-It might give us a much needed insight into the character of data we have to control for the construction to succeed.
+It might give us a much needed insight into the character of data we have to control if we want to establish a construction which would succeed also for $a>2$.

 Viewed from this perspective, despite still being pretty hard, the translated problem does not look as frightening and impenetrable as it looked when it asked us to control the right dimension of $F$, $F^r$, $F^{rr}$, etc. \end{rem}